 Before, during and for a few months after I did my internship, if people asked me which MP I had worked for, my answer would leave them blank.
 Then came Vince’s stint as interim Lib Dem leader and the PMQs that included his jibe that in just a few weeks, Gordon Brown had gone ‘from Stalin to Mr. Bean, creating chaos out of order, rather than order out of chaos.’*

 Suddenly not only did anyone who read a broadsheet paper know who he was, but I enjoyed (unearned) kudos from my association.
-Strangely, the fury over the tuition fees hike – for which he was the Cabinet member responsible – only partially dented this.
+Strangely, the fury over the tuition fees hike – a policy implemented by the department he was Cabinet minister for – only partially dented this.

 Vince was a remarkably diligent correspondent